-Some accounts I have read appear to be related to preparing for pregnancy.
+As I discussed previously, some dreams about pregnancy and giving birth are related to preparing for pregnancy.
 Think of it as a simulation.
-In the dream you believe you (or your partner or someone you know) really are pregnant.
-Your reaction can illustrate how you really feel.
-The dreams themselves can speak to preparations that need to be made with diet or exercise, but also with finances, job situation, family life.
+In the dream you believe you really are pregnant or really do have a child.
+The dreams themselves can speak to preparations that need to be made.
 Here is a dream that shows what I mean:

 This dreamer’s fear was that the dream was telling her she was some kind of monster because she got rid of the baby.
-But the dream is an illustration of the fact she wants to have a baby but her work situation won’t allow it.
-Putting the baby in a carrier bag and stowing it away shows how she is saving motherhood for later in life, when she is in a better situation.
-To make it possible she has to find a work situation which will allow her the time off.
+But the dream is an illustration of the fact she wants to have a baby when her work situation will allow it.
+Putting the baby in a carrier bag and stowing it away shows that she is saving motherhood for later in life, when she is in a better situation.
+To make it possible she has to find a job which will allow her the time off.

 Dreams tell stories many different ways.
 While often symbolic in meaning, pregnancy dreams can also be literal.
-There are certain symbols – seeds, for example – that are known to appear in dreams indicating the dreamer is, or about to be, pregnant.
+There are certain symbols – seeds and young animals, for example – that are known to appear in dreams indicating the dreamer is, or is about to be, pregnant.
 However, every symbol has alternative interpretations.
 It’s wise to consider a literal interpretation first – if you or your partner really is pregnant, you want to know as soon as possible.
 Just be careful to avoid jumping to conclusions.

-You can read more about my easy to follow system of dream work in my book.
+You can read more about my easy to follow system of dream work in my book about dreams.
 Available in print and for Kindle at Amazon.
 Just click on the cover image.
 Published by Hampton Roads.
-Available at other retailers than Amazon (hint hint).
+Available at retailers other than Amazon.